hashicorp/design-system/.changeset/khaki-trees-sit.md

 "@hashicorp/design-system-components": patch
 ---

-BugFix: Fixed issue with Sass variable for Flyout width failing in some cases
+`Flyout` - Fixed issue with Sass operators failing in old versions of Sass